victoryosiobe/kingchop/README.md

 **E01**: Indicates an option value of the kingchop initializer or instance is not appropriate.

-**E02**: Indicates argument(s) of a method was invalid, and numbers of arguments required is exceeded.
+**E02**: Indicates argument(s) of a method was invalid, or numbers of arguments required is exceeded.

 **E03**: Indicates there are unrequired number of arguments for the Kingchop initializer or instance.